 speaker

 Operator

 Good day, ladies and gentlemen, and welcome to Consensus Q4 2024 earnings call.
 My name is Paul and I will be the operator assisting you today.
 At this time, all participants are in a listen-only mode.
 A question and answer session will follow the formal presentation.
 If anyone should require operator assistance during the conference, please press star zero on your telephone keypad.
-On this call from Consensus will be Scott Turiki, CEO, Jim Malone, CFO, Johnny Hecker, CRO and Executive Vice President of Operations, and Adam Varan, Senior Vice President of Finance.
-I will now turn the call over to Adam Varan, Senior Vice President of Finance at Consensus.
+On this call from ConsenSys will be Scott Tariki, CEO, Jim Malone, CFO, Johnny Hecker, CRO and Executive Vice President of Operations, and Adam Varan, Senior Vice President of Finance.
+I will now turn the call over to Adam Varan, Senior Vice President of Finance at ConsenSys.
 Thank you.
 You may begin.

+speaker